Setting up Systems for Supply Chain Management

-No product, no program: making sure that supplies reach PrEP facilities
+No product, no program: making sure that supplies reach PrEP sites

 A supply chain is a system that moves a product or service from supplier to customer.
-To establish an oral PrEP supply chain, you should determine the number of pills that will be needed and then procure the pills.
-Consider if PrEP can be sourced from multiple manufacturers.
+To establish a supply chain for PrEP, you should determine the quantity of product you will need.
+Consider if the PrEP products can be sourced from multiple manufacturers.
 Multiple sources can bring down costs and ensure reliable supply.
 The supply chain landscape is dynamic—it’s important to track trends and developments at the global and national levels.

 Secure product registration

 Each manufacturer must register its PrEP product(s) for use in-country, or governments must provide a waiver for their use.
 Many of the drugs for oral PrEP are registered for treatment, but some countries require a separate registration or modification specifying an indication for prevention.

 - EECO Product Registration Toolkit (Catalyst Global)

 - HIV New Product Introduction Toolkit: Registration (CHAI)

 Procure the product(s) you will be using